- Can I get school credit for the course? (e.g., MPH, MPVM)

 - Accommodations will be secure (although no location can be guaranteed 100% safe from theft, so participants will be expected to practice vigilance and foresight with regard to their belongings), and will vary, from single dorm rooms on the UC Davis campus, tents and sleeping bags in the Sierra, and rustic comfortable housing at Hastings.

 - Toilet facilities will vary from flush toilets and hot water, to pit toilets and no showers.

 - Potable drinking water and prepared meals will be available throughout the trip.
 Please notify us of any diet restrictions you have as soon as possible so the meals can be accommodated according to your needs.

 - Internet (of variable access speed) will be available at most but not all venues, intermittent access should be expected.

-- What laundry facilities will be available in-country?
+- What laundry facilities will be available?